2025–26 Sacred Heart Pioneers men's basketball team

-The 2025–26 Sacred Heart Pioneers men's basketball team represents Sacred Heart University during the 2025–26 NCAA Division I men's basketball season.
-The Pioneers, led by 13th-year head coach Anthony Latina, play their home games at the William H. Pitt Center in Fairfield, Connecticut as second-year members of the Metro Atlantic Athletic Conference.
+The 2025–26 Sacred Heart Pioneers men's basketball team represented Sacred Heart University during the 2025–26 NCAA Division I men's basketball season.
+The Pioneers, led by 13th-year head coach Anthony Latina, played their home games at the William H. Pitt Center in Fairfield, Connecticut as second-year members of the Metro Atlantic Athletic Conference.

 Previous season

 The Pioneers finished the 2024–25 season 15–18, 10–10 in MAAC play, to finish in seventh place.
 They defeated Fairfield, before falling to Merrimack in the quarterfinals of the MAAC tournament.

 Preseason

 On September 30, 2025, the MAAC released their preseason coaches poll.
 Sacred Heart was picked to finish third in the conference, while receiving two first-place votes.